Harryr66/SOMA/CUSTOM_EMAIL_VERIFICATION_SETUP.md

    - Should redirect to `gouache.art/auth/verify-email`
    - Should show success and redirect to profile

+2. **Test Password Reset**:
+   - Go to Login page
+   - Click "Forgot password?"
+   - Enter email address
+   - Check email inbox
+   - Click reset link
+   - Should redirect to `gouache.art/auth/reset-password`
+   - Enter new password
+   - Should show success and redirect to login

-2. **Test Expired Link**:
+3. **Test Expired Links**:
-   - Use an old verification link (if you have one)
+   - Use an old verification/reset link (if you have one)
    - Should show "expired" message
-   - Should offer to request new verification email
+   - Should offer to request new link

 ## Troubleshooting